collin-kemper/mmverify-rs/README.md

 # mmverify-rs

-`mmverify-rs` is a verifier for [Metamath](https://us.metamath.org/).
+`mmverify-rs` is currently a verifier for [Metamath](https://us.metamath.org/).
+However, work is ongoing to make it something more. 😉

+## Background

 Metamath is a language defining formal systems and specifying proofs within those formal systems.

 `mmverify-rs` is one of [many](https://us.metamath.org/other.html#verifiers) verifiers for Metamath.
 It is somewhat more complicated than the simplest verifiers, such as [mmverify.py](https://github.com/david-a-wheeler/mmverify.py) (~800 lines of Rust vs. ~500 lines of Python), but is also notably faster (~3 seconds vs. ~22 seconds to verify `set.mm` on my machine).
 It is slower and has less features than fastest verifiers, such as [metamath-knife](https://github.com/metamath/metamath-knife) (~3 seconds vs. ~0.7 seconds to verify `set.mm` with a single thread on my machine), but is also much simpler (~800 lines of Rust vs. ~12,500 lines of Rust).